 You should purchase your textbook within the first week of class.
 Beginning on the second week of classes, we will utilize the textbook during class meetings often.
 It is your responsibility to ensure that you have the required materials to complete in-class assignments, including the textbook.
+If it is your preference, you may purchase the correct edition of the e-book;

-You can purchase you book directly from the South Plains College bookstores on the Levelland or Reese campuses, over the phone, or through the SPC bookstore website:
+You can purchase you book directly from the South Plains College bookstores on the Levelland or

+Reese campuses, over the phone, or through the SPC bookstore website: